-- 2.6.2.1 A product trace system shall be implemented to ensure: - i.
-Finished product is traceable to the customer (one up) and provides traceability throughout the process starting from the date of receipt of inputs and food contact packaging and materials (one back); and - ii.
+- 2.6.2.1 A documented and implemented product trace system shall ensure: - i.
+Finished product is traceable to the customer (one up) and provides traceability throughout the process starting from the date of receipt of inputs and food contact packaging and materials (one back); - ii.
+The effectiveness of the product trace system is reviewed and tested at least annually; and iii.
 Records of inputs and packaging material receipt and use, and finished product dispatch and destination shall be maintained.